EduardoZepeda/coffee-bytes-hugo/content/posts/sitemap-dinamico-con-django/index.en.md

 ## Adding a sitemap to Django urls

-Now we need to add the url to our project's _urls.py_ file.
-The view we will use, called _sitemap_, is provided by django and we just pass it a dictionary that relates the sitemap we just created and pass it as a parameter.
+Now we have the sitemap, but we need to add it to the url in our project's _urls.py_ file.

+The view we will use, called _sitemap_, is provided by django and we just pass it a dictionary that relates to the sitemap we just created and pass it as a parameter.

 Within the sitemaps variable you can add other sitemaps for other applications.